sakuraa0/qb-multichar/README.md

-# qb-multichar
+# qb-multicharacter

- qb-multichar css edited
+Changed up some css of the multicharacter